-After participating in a Digital Sherpa™ workshop with Cancer Support Community in Ann Arbor, MI, we sat down with a student volunteer (“Sherpa”) and a cancer patient (“Climber”) and asked about their experience.
+After participating in a digital sherpa™ workshop with Cancer Support Community in Ann Arbor, MI, we sat down with a student volunteer (“sherpa”) and a cancer patient (“slimber”) and asked about their experience.

 1. What do you think are the benefits of social media and technology to people with cancer and care partners?